Z5T1/noel/user/README.md

 * install: install the component to the system.
 * clean: clean up from a previous build, forcing a full rebuild of the component next time `make build` is run.
+* show-version: print the version of a component.

 Influential Make Variables
 --------------------------